rshea33/dc-metro/README.md

 4. Under the _Subscriptions_ section on your profile, select the **show** button beside the _Primary Key_.
 This is the key that allows the board to communicate with WMATA.

 ## Part 4: Configuring the Board
-1. Open the [config.py](src/config.py) file located in the root of the _CIRCUITPY_ volume.
+1. Open the [settings.toml](src/settings.toml) file located in the root of the _CIRCUITPY_ volume.
-2. Fill in your WiFi SSID and password under the **Network Configuration** section.
+    1. Fill in your WiFi SSID and password within their respective fields.
+2. Open the [config.py](src/config.py) file located in the root of the _CIRCUITPY_ volume.
 3. Under the **Metro Configuration** section:
     1. Select your station and lines from the [Metro Station Codes table](#dc-metro-station-codes), and set the _metro_station_code_ value to the corresponding value in the table.
     2. For _train_group_, the value needs to be either **'1'** or **'2'** or  **'3'**.
 This determines which platform's arrival times will be displayed.
 These typically fall in line with the values provided in the [Train Group table](#train-group-explanations), although single tracking and other events can cause these to change.